New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 The only way to capture the full context of legal services, then, would be to have an expert within the in-house legal team read and categorize every line item description.
 But most organizations have understandably decided to allocate their energy elsewhere.
 (Even if they were eager to take on the challenge, no human reviewer could hope to maintain perfect accuracy across potentially millions of line items each year.)

-That’s why artificial intelligence (AI) has become such a compelling topic among in-house legal teams.
+That’s why AI has become such a compelling topic among in-house legal teams.
 They’re recognizing machine learning as the only realistic way to investigate the deeper meaning behind every single legal service billed to their departments.
-And in the process, they’re recognizing the difference between software built for paying bills and solutions built for managing legal spend.
+And in the process, they’re recognizing the difference between software built for paying bills and software built for managing legal spend.

 (2) Efficient Analysis

-The emergence of e-billing software marked a critical turning point.
-As discussed earlier, a centralized submission portal exponentially reduces the administrative burden around invoice collection.
+E-billing software marked a critical turning point.
+A centralized submission portal exponentially reduces the administrative burden around invoice collection.
 The legal spend ledger effectively builds itself.
-But even with a newfound surplus of space on the calendar, administrators are still struggling to interpret the data in a timely manner.
+But even with that time back, administrators were still stuck interpreting data manually, limited by whatever their platform’s reporting tools could surface.

 (3) Impactful Presentation